ShunsukeMatsuno/ShunsukeMatsuno.github.io/content/research.md

 ## Job Market Paper
 "The Gatekeeping Expert's Dilemma"

-<div style="display:none;" id="ExpandContent"><br>
+<div style="display:none;" id="ExpandContent" data-expanded="true"><br>

 [expand]

-In many economic settings, an agent with superior information acts as a gatekeeper (*gatekeeping experts*).
+In many economic settings, an expert with superior information acts as a gatekeeper (*gatekeeping experts*).
+The gatekeeper influences agents through veto power and communication.
-The gatekeeper would like to communicate her expertise.
 But the gatekeeping expert faces a dilemma: precise communication may let others exploit the information and weaken her gatekeeping power.
 How transparent should a gatekeeping expert be?
 The paper studies this question in the context of financial auditing, where an expert auditor decides whether to accept a manager's financial report.
 I show that the auditor can use deliberately vague language to share her expertise without compromising her gatekeeping power.
-While intuition suggests that more independent auditors communicate more precisely, I show that this relationship can be non-monotonic: less-independent auditors sometimes provide more information to prevent opportunistic reporting by the manager.
-This paper contributes to our understanding of the economic tension between information sharing and gatekeeping.
+The auditor's independence and expertise determine the equilibrium amount of information she communicates, and these relationships can be non-monotonic.
+This paper contributes to our understanding of gatekeepers through an informational perspective.

 [/expand]
 </div>